EsriCanada/polling-place-locator/Contributing.md

  1. Fork the repo on GitHub
  2. Commit changes to a branch in your fork
  3. Pull request "upstream" with your changes
- 4. Merge changes in to "upstream" repo
+ 4. Merge changes into "upstream" repo

 NOTE: Be sure to merge the latest from "upstream" before making a pull request!

 ##Copyright and Licensing

-Most Esri open source projects are licensed under the Apache 2.0 license.
+Most Esri Canada open source projects are licensed under the Apache 2.0 license.

 Esri Canada does not require you to assign the copyright of your contributions, you retain the copyright.
-Esri does require that you make your contributions available under the Apache license in order to be included in the main repo.
+Esri Canada does require that you make your contributions available under the Apache license in order to be included in the main repo.

 If appropriate, include the Apache 2.0 license summary at the top of each file along with the copyright info.
 If you are adding a new file that you wrote, include your name in the copyright notice in the license summary at the top of the file.